wyxfhb/jettl/doc/obsidian/1 Notes.md

 ---
 ---

+Anemic Setup
+Anemic Spawn
+No clusters available to developers

+Add in the necessary Read/Write methods for the TEMPLATE Actor Local Msg Set has to be DD in Actor, but not decorator.

+The Union method in TEMPLATE, replace with a function.

+Core Msg Handler (function)
+Decorator Msg Handler (function)

 **Messages can have outputs**

 direct call and component.

 This capability is implemented at the component level, but exposed through the interface message contract.

-Rationale: It enables wrapper actors (actors that delegate to other actors) to capture and reuse a callee’s output.
+Rationale: It enables wrapper actors (actors that delegate to other layered actors) to capture and reuse a callee’s output.
 For example, if an inner actor executes a method and produces analyzed data as its output, the wrapper layer can consume that output for purposes such as logging, auditing, metrics, or trace enrichment—without requiring the wrapper to re-compute or re-derive the same data.

+error output is special

 ---